ProvableHQ/workshop/tictactoe/README.md

-# Tic Tac Toe
+# Tic-Tac-Toe

-A simple Tic Tac Toe game written in Leo.
+A standard game of Tic-Tac-Toe in Leo.

 ## Representing State
 Leo allows users to define composite data types with the `circuit` keyword.